Do you think Social Media Optimization (SMO) is like Search Engine Optimization (SEO) for social sites?

-Using either Vine or Instagram, they wanted contestants to record a cover of their classic song, “Don’t Stop Believin’.”
+Using Instagram, they wanted contestants to record a cover of their classic song, “Don’t Stop Believin’.”
 Tag it using the hashtag #DontStopBelievin and you could receive a signed poster from the band!

 Do you think SMO is like SEO?
 The most important distinction is that with SMO, your presence can be in multiple places without being harmful to your SEO efforts.
 Particularly, it’s good advice to have one single website that you point to instead of having multiple sites.

 Naturally, that brings more traffic to your owned outlets (i.g. your blog or website).
 With SMO, however, you have multiple places in which to direct traffic and it is still valuable because it’s your social media profiles that’s posting and housing content.
 All this is done under your brand umbrella.